MultiSafepay/docs/content/account/account-setup/adding-websites.md

     {{< details title="Quick add website" >}}

 1. From the **Category** dropdown menu, select what type of products or services your website sells.
 2. In the **Description** field, enter the website name.
-This is displayed on the MultiSafepay payment page and, depending on the payment method, on the customer’s bank statement.
+    **Note:** This is displayed on the MultiSafepay payment page and, depending on the payment method, on the customer’s bank statement.
 3. In the **Base URL** field, add the website’s URL.
 This must be the URL where you receive payments.
 4. In the **Notification URL** field, provide a notification URL for MultiSafepay to send status updates to, if required.
 5. Click **Save**.